tkersulis10/tkersulis10/README.md

 ### Hi there 👋

 Welcome to my profile!
 I am an aspriring data analyst and machine learning engineer.
+I am an undergraduate student at Cornell University pursuing a B.S. in Computer Science with minors in Business and Operations Research and Information Engineering.

 Below you can find some of the projects that I have created:

+- Fantasy-Football-ML-Simulation: Simulating and modeling fantasy football drafts and predicting future production using a neural network
+- Prop-Betting-Machine-Learning-Project: Using machine learning to predict and analyze NBA prop bets
+- Interactive-SQL-Database-Using-OCaml: Creating a database in OCaml that takes in SQL commands from a self-created CLI
+- Deep-Learning-Handwritten-Digits-Testing: Testing different hyperparameter choices in a convolutional neural network to predict handwritten digits

 <!--
 **tkersulis10/tkersulis10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.